Susan Banks: Casting

 The decision to create a storyline in which Stefano hires a doppelganger to impersonate Kristen Blake demanded that the Days producers cast an actress who resembled Davidson.
 Brenda Epperson was considered for the role, an actress Davidson suggested to replace her in her role as Ashley Abbott on The Young and the Restless due to their uncanny resemblance.
 Instead of casting Epperson, or any actress for that matter, Davidson asked that she play both roles: Kristen and her alter.
 The show ultimately agreed.
 Davidson stated in 2019 that she had asked to play Susan as she wanted the "challenge".

 On rehearsing, Davidson related: “I had a tape recorder and I would read the scene and turn it off when the character I was supposed to be talked.
 I ran lines that way.
 The major way that I knew it was working was because the crew was laughing, and I was laughing, we were cracking up all the time.”

 The sixteen-hour work days (including Saturdays) Davidson spent on the Days set led to her developing digestive problems and insomnia.
 "They worked me to death.
 I was at the end of my contract, I was going to leave after the first year I played Susan.
 And they asked me to stay an additional year to finish off the storyline, so I did."

 The gruel from playing upwards of five characters led to Davidson's departure from the show.
 Post-Days, head writer James E. Reilly called Davidson personally to apologize for working her ‘into the ground.’
 He told her that he couldn't help it; he felt inspired by her.
 “That’s OK.
 You know I volunteered to play both characters!”
 Davidson responded.

 In 2011, Days was unable to obtain Davidson, who was working on The Young and the Restless at the time, to reprise the role of Susan.
 A recast was made with actress Brynn Thayer filling in.
 Thayer was asked to research the character by watching old clips of Davidson as Susan on YouTube.
 The show decided to show only the back of Thayer's head as Susan, who takes a phone call from Salem.
+Thayer made her brief one-off appearance as Susan on December 7, 2011.